UX Design Processes

 Step 6: Test

-● Objective: Validate the design and functionality with real users.
+● Objective: Validate the design—and its functionality—with real users.

 ● Activities:

-• Conduct usability testing to gather feedback and identify pain points.
+• Do usability testing to get feedback in and spot pain points.

-• Perform iterative tests to refine interfaces based on user feedback.
+• Perform iterative tests to refine interfaces based on the user feedback.

-• Ensure the product meets the required accessibility standards.
+• Make absolutely sure that the product does meet the required accessibility standards.

 William Hudson explains valuable aspects about user testing: